-Each year, approximately 300 films participate in the APSA competition.
-In the past ten years more than 2500 films have entered in what is widely regarded as the region’s highest accolade in film.
+Each year, hundreds of films participate in the APSA competition.
+More than 3,000 films have competed in the region’s highest accolade in film.

 “The number and calibre of entries we receive each year is confirmation that APSA has been embraced by the region’s film industry.
 Asia Pacific filmmakers needed an award of their own, to acclaim their work and take it to a global audience,” APSA Founding Chairman and Advisory Board Member, Des Power AM.

 The Asia Pacific Screen Awards judging process is conducted in three phases:

 1. Films invited ‘In Competition’ for the Asia Pacific Screen Awards or submitted for competition consideration.